microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 expected target data format.
 When read from `groupshared` memory, the data may be in any arithmetic or packed data type.
 If the type mismatches the target data type of the matrix a data conversion is applied on load.

+This operation may be called in divergent control flow when loading a thread scope matrix, and must be called in uniform control flow when loading a wave scope matrix.

 #### Matrix::FromThreadVectors